-If your system is managed by the Hardware Management Console (HMC), you can use the HMC to replace a voltage regulator module.
-For information about using the HMC to replace voltage regulator modules, see Exchanging a part using the Hardware Management Console.
+If your system is managed by the Hardware Management Console (HMC), use the HMC to complete the steps for removing media devices from the server.
+For information about using the HMC to remove media devices, see Removing a part using the Hardware Management Console.